-Toscanini’s ice cream is reopening in Cambridge’s Central Square on Jan.
-1. After more than three years away from its location at 899 Main St., the beloved ice cream shop announced in a Facebook post that it will officially open on Jan.
+Toscanini’s ice cream reopened in Cambridge’s Central Square on Jan.
+1. After more than three years away from its location at 899 Main St., the beloved ice cream shop announced in a Facebook post that it was officially open on Jan.
 1.

 “Same beloved space, same small batch ice cream.. but this time with a selfie wall,” the post reads.
 “There’s no better way to kick off 2022 than with a cone or cup in hand.. especially where it all began!”

 🍦BIG NEWS #CAMBRIDGE!🍦 We are thrilled to announce that our GRAND OPENING of the 899 Main Street location in...Posted by Toscanini's on Saturday, December 11, 2021